SoK: Differential Privacies: Scope and related work

 \subsection{Related work}

-The relation between the main syntactic models of anonymity and DP was studied in~\cite{clifton2013syntactic}, in which the authors claim that the former is designed for privacy-preserving data publishing (PPDP), while DP is more suitable for privacy preserving data mining (PPDM).

-In~\cite{wang2016relation}, authors establish connections between differential privacy (seen as the additional disclosure of an individual's information due to the release of the data), \emph{identifiability} (seen as the posteriors of recovering the original data from the released data), and \emph{mutual-information privacy} (which measures the average amount of information about the original dataset contained in the released data).

-Some of the earliest surveys focusing on DP were written by Dwork~\cite{dwork2008differential,dwork2009differential}, and summarize algorithms achieving DP and applications.
-The more detailed ``privacy book''~\cite{dwork2014algorithmic} presents an in-depth discussion about the fundamentals of DP, techniques for achieving it, and applications to query-release mechanisms, distributed computations or data streams.
-Another recent survey focuses on the release of histograms and synthetic data with DP~\cite{nelson2019chasing}.
+Some of the earliest surveys focusing on DP summarize algorithms achieving DP and applications \cite{dwork2008differential,dwork2009differential}.
+The more detailed ``privacy book'' \cite{dwork2014algorithmic} presents an in-depth discussion about the fundamentals of DP, techniques for achieving it, and applications to query-release mechanisms, distributed computations or data streams.
+Other recent surveys \cite{nelson2019chasing,rajendran2021novel} focuses on the release of histograms and synthetic data with DP and describing existing privacy metrics and patterns while providing an overall view of different mathematical privacy preserving framework.

-In~\cite{heurix2015taxonomy}, the authors classify different enhancing technologies (PETs) into 7 complementary dimensions.
-Indistinguishability falls into the \emph{Aim} dimension, but within this category, only $k$-anonymity and oblivious transfer are considered.
-In~\cite{aghasian2018user}, the authors survey privacy concerns, measurements and techniques used in online social networks and recommender systems.
-They classify privacy into 5 categories; DP falls into \emph{Privacy-preserving models}.
-In~\cite{wagner2018technical}, the authors classify 80+ privacy metrics into 8 categories based on the output of the privacy mechanism.
-One of their classes is \emph{Indistinguishability}, which contains DP as well as several variants.
-Some variants are classified into other categories; e.g., R\'enyi DP is classified into \emph{Uncertainty} and mutual-information DP into \emph{Information gain/loss}.
-The authors list 8 DP definitions; our taxonomy can be seen as an extension of the contents of their work (and in particular of the \emph{Indistinguishability} category).
+In \cite{heurix2015taxonomy}, the authors classify different privacy enhancing technologies (PETs) into 7 complementary dimensions.
+Indistinguishability falls into the ``Aim'' dimension, but within this category, only $k$-anonymity and oblivious transfer are considered; differential privacy is not mentioned.
+In \cite{aghasian2018user}, the authors survey privacy concerns, measurements and privacy-preserving techniques used in online social networks and recommender systems.
+They classify privacy into 5 categories; DP falls into ``Privacy-preserving models'' along with e.g., $k$-anonymity.
+In \cite{wagner2018technical} the authors classified 80+ privacy metrics into 8 categories based on the output of the privacy mechanism.
+One of their classes is ``Indistinguishability'', which contains DP as well as several variants.
+Some variants are classified into other categories; for example R\'enyi DP is classified into ``Uncertainty'' and mutual-information DP into \emph{Information gain/loss}.
+The authors list 8 differential privacy variants; our taxonomy can be seen as an extension of the contents of their work (and in particular of the ``Indistinguishability'' category).

+In \cite{wang2014tradeoff}, authors establish connections between differential privacy (seen as the additional disclosure of an individual's information due to the release of the data), ``identifiability'' (seen as the posteriors of recovering the original data from the released data), and ``mutual-information privacy'' (which measures the average amount of information about the original dataset contained in the released data).